OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-030.md

 ## Psalm 30:6

 > Now as for me, I said in my prosperity,
-> “I will never be moved.”
+> “I shall never be shaken.”

 ## Psalm 30:7